Blanche Evans Dean

-Biography
+Early life and education

 Dean was born Viola Blanche Evans in 1892 to John James and Catherine Evans, the youngest of their twelve children.
 She was raised on her parents' farm in Clay County, Alabama, where she first developed an interest in wildlife.
 She attended Lineville High School and, after graduating in 1908, began teaching at Hatchett Creek Presbyterian Church.

 After deciding to become a teacher, Dean studied education at Jacksonville State University and later at Valparaiso University.
 In 1924, following her graduation from the University of Alabama with a degree in chemistry, she became a biology teacher at Woodlawn High School in Birmingham, Alabama.
 She remained there until 1957, spending a total of almost 30 years teaching in the public school system.
 She married William Dean in 1939, but they divorced less than a year later; Dean decided to keep her husband's surname.
+Dean died in 1974, aged 88, from complications caused by a major stroke.

+Career

 Dean became a passionate naturalist and conservationist after teaching.
 One of her projects in the 1940s was the campaign to have the U.S. government to declare Alabama's Clear Creek Falls a national park, although the campaign failed and the falls were ultimately incorporated into Lewis Smith Lake.
 In the 1950s–60s, she helped to found the Alabama Ornithological Society, the Alabama Environmental Council, and the Alabama Conservation Council (then known as the Alabama Conservancy).
 Additionally, she was involved in the Birmingham Audubon Society, the Alabama Academy of Science, the National Association of Biology Teachers, the American Fern Society, and Delta Kappa Gamma.
 She established an Outdoor Nature Camp in 1951, which she directed annually for thirteen years to educate teachers and other adults about Alabama's natural history.
 In 1967, after assisting the Alabama Environmental Council in designating Alabama's first national forest, William B. Bankhead National Forest, she was awarded a prize from the National Audubon Society for conservation education; she was the first person from Alabama to receive such an award.